 Stop in for a splash and some of wet & wild fun visit Water Country USA, the largest outdoor water park on the east coast.
 Enjoy more than 20 cool rides on a hot summer day, including water slides, tubing, a lazy river and exciting high-dive shows performed daily.
 You’ll also find great food, souvenirs shops and a few challenging games to play.

 Kiddy pools & rides are available for the small children and they also have big wave pool and lounge areas to relax in.
-Water Country USA is now open daily at 10:00am until Sept 3rd.
+Water Country USA is currently closed until May 2019

 History repeats itself in the region at the Jamestown Settlement, when approximately 400 years ago the first permanent settlers in North America settled on the James River.
 See the excavations taking place and explore the fort where live interpreters are dressed in costume performing in character.